blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Comprehend Languages (1st, Ritual)
 Casting Time: 1 action
 Range: self
-Components: V, S, M (a pinch of salt)
 Duration: 1 hour
 For the duration, you understand the literal meaning of any spoken language you hear with your ears.
 If you touch a surface, you may likewise understand a